Can Distillation Mitigate Backdoor Attacks in Pre-trained Encoders?: Abstract

 \section{Abstract}

-With the development of deep learning, self-supervised learning (SSL) has become particularly popular.
-SSL pre-trains an encoder (e.g., an image encoder) to learn generic features from a large amount of unlabeled data, releases it on a third-party platform, and allows any downstream task (e.g., an image classification task) to further fine-tune the encoder with task-specific data to derive the model for the task.
-However, despite the tremendous performance improvements it brings, SSL faces serious security risks.
-An adversary can poison pre-training datasets used to pre-train an encoder or publish a poisoned encoder directly to third-party platforms, which will also poison the model for any downstream task that uses these encoders.
+Self-Supervised Learning (SSL) has become a prominent paradigm for pre-training encoders to learning general-purpose representations from unlabeled data and releasing them on third-party platforms for broad downstream deep learning tasks.
+However, SSL is vulnerable to backdoor attacks, where an adversary may train and distribute poisoned pre-training encoders to contaminate the downstream models.

-In this paper, we study a defense against poisoned encoders in SSL called distillation, which is a defense used in supervised learning originally.
-Distillation aims to distill knowledge from a given model (a.k.a the teacher net) and transfer it to another (a.k.a the student net).
-Now, we use it to distill benign knowledge from poisoned pre-trained encoders and transfer it to a new encoder, resulting in a clean pre-trained encoder.
-In particular, we conduct an empirical study on the effectiveness and performance of distillation against poisoned encoders.
-Using two state-of-the-art backdoor attacks against pre-trained image encoders and four commonly used image classification datasets, our experimental results show that distillation can reduce attack success rate from 80.87\% to 27.51\% while suffering a 6.35\% loss in accuracy.
-Moreover, we investigate the impact of three core components of distillation on performance: teacher net, student net, and distillation loss.
-By comparing 4 different teacher nets, 3 student nets, and 6 distillation losses, we find that fine-tuned teacher nets, warm-up-training-based student nets, and attention-based distillation loss perform best, respectively.
+In this paper, we study a defense mechanism based on distillation against poisoned encoders in SSL.
+Traditionally, distillation transfers knowledge from a pre-trained teacher model to a student model, enabling the student to replicate or refine the teacher's learned representations.
+We repurpose distillation to extract benign knowledge and remove backdoors from a poisoned pre-trained encoder to produce a clean and reliable pre-trained model.
+We conduct extensive experiments to evaluate the effectiveness of distillation in mitigating backdoor attacks on pre-trained encoders.
+Based on two state-of-the-art backdoor attacks and four widely adopted image classification datasets, our results demonstrate that distillation reduces the attack success rate from 80.87\% to 27.51\%, with only a 6.35\% drop in model accuracy.
+Furthermore, by comparing four teacher architectures, three student models, and six loss functions, we find that the distillation with fine-tuned teacher networks, warm-up-based student training, and attention-based distillation losses yield the best performance.